 By Peter Auf der Heyde

-African football fans will be able to watch all four matches live on the StarTimes Football Channels as Africa’s leading digital-TV operator has secured the broadcasting rights to the prestigious competition.
+And football fans throughout Africa will be able to see which two teams emerge victorious this weekend, as the continent’s leading digital-TV operator, StarTimes, has secured the rights to broadcast the exciting competition.